zaham-ijjan/JExcel/README.md

 ## Usage

 1. Get the jar.
-(Download JAR | Github Release | Maven Repo)
+(Download JAR | Github Release)
-2. Add this as a dependency in your project.
+2. Add this as a dependency in your project.( maven repo will be availabe as soon as possible)
 3. Use it as below.

 Let's suppose that you have a list of objects that you want to write them on some excel File